evnbr/bindery/docs/guide.md

 ## Getting Started

 Bindery is intended for web designers and developers of every skill level.
-Just download, include the script tag with your content, and you're ready to go.
+Just include the script tag with your content, and you're ready to go.

 ```html